GMass reporting: Accurate, actionable, and shareable email analytics where and when you need them

 Get your GMass campaign reports wherever you are: Your email, the dashboard or on the web

-GMass tracks nine different stats for your campaigns: Total recipients, unique opens, didn’t opens, unique clicks, replies, unsubscribes, bounces, rejections due to Gmail sending limits, emails blocked by spam filters
+GMass tracks nine different stats for your campaigns: Total recipients, unique opens, didn’t opens, unique clicks, replies, unsubscribes, bounces, rejections due to Gmail sending limits, and emails blocked by spam filters.

 And you can access those stats for your campaigns in three different ways.